 - Organizations: Servers that belong to a particular department can be organized into administrative groups belonging to one organization.

 - Backup sets: Data sets belonging to a particular workload, content rule, or backup policy can be organized into one backup set.

 After associating resources in your departments to administrative groups, organizations, or backup sets, you can create cost code to define credit consumption rate.
 The mapping between cost codes and resources enable administrators to determine the cost of credit consumption by the resources in a specified duration.
-For more information about the Phoenix Cost Allocation feature, see Cost Allocation.
+For more information about the Druva Cost Allocation feature, see Cost Allocation.